Aidan4478D/ECE467/notes/quiz2_notes.md

         - general goal is to predict the current, or center word based on context words
     - how are SGNS more efficent using negative sampling rather than using a neural network
         - Instead of calculating probabilities for every word in the vocabulary, SGNS only updates the weights for a few randomly selected negative samples.
+    - values at hidden layers and output nodes are changing but weight matrices are not
+        - weights change during training but NOT DURING FORWARD INFERENCE
+    - how does the two-pass algorithm for training weights in RNNs work
+        - first perform forward inference, computing all the h and y values at every time step
+        - second "process sequence in reverse" computing the required error terms and gradient
+    - RNNs are not limited to a fixed number of prior words when predicting the next word
+        - all the words in the sequence so far can affect the prediction of the next word, in theory
+    - how do named entity recognition systems work?
+        - B = begin and tokens labeled B begin the name of an entity
+        - I = inside and tokens labeled I continue the name of a named entity
+        - O = outsude and tokens labeled O are not part of a named entity
+    - end-to-end training = all parts of the system are trained at once, based on training examples
+        - used in training stacked RNNs
+        - using SGD and backpropagation
+    - what is the vanishing gradient problem and how can it be mitigated
+        - multiplication typically reduces the gradients, thus, the further back we go the "less significant" the layers "seem to be"
+        - can use ReLUs as an activation function (for CNNs and FF NNs but doesn't really work for RNNs)
+        - leads to only very "local" context being "significant"
+    - it is the hidden state, not the cell state, that also potentially serves as the output of the cell

 ## slide deck 1